Vikram Vij

 Vikram Vij (born 1964) is an Indian-born Canadian chef, cookbook author, and television personality.
-He is co-owner, with his ex-wife Meeru Dhalwala, of the Indian cuisine restaurants Vij's Restaurant and Rangoli Restaurant in Vancouver, British Columbia.
-He also owns My Shanti, a restaurant in South Surrey, BC.
+He is the owner, of the Indian cuisine restaurants Vij's and Rangoli Restaurant in Vancouver, British Columbia.
+He also owns My Shanti, a restaurant in South Surrey, BC which he closed in 2024.

 In 2014, Vij was announced as a new "dragon" investor on the Canadian reality show Dragons' Den for its ninth season and departed at the end of the season.

 Vikram Vij grew up in India in Amritsar, Delhi and Bombay.
 In 1983, he left India to study Hotel/Motel Management in Salzburg, Austria.
 While there he received his chef's training.
 Vij later became a certified sommelier.